 A: There are a couple of reasons for the key not starting the car – it could be a mechanical problem or a key-related problem.
 Please visit: My ignition key won’t start the car for more information.

-Q: I lost my 2014 Toyota Corolla ignition smart car key and therefore need a replacement.
-Do you offer car key replacement services including programming for Toyota cars?
+Q: I lost my 2005 Toyota Corolla ignition and keyless entry keys and therefore need a replacement.
+Do you offer car key replacement services including programming and keyless entry remote for Toyota cars?

 A: Yes.
-We can make replacement car keys and fobs to all Toyota models, including on-site programming.
+We can make replacement car keys and keyless entry remotes for all Toyota models, including on-site programming.
 In addition, we offer complete automotive locksmith services including car unlocking, ignition repair and more.

 Q: Can you explain why there is a difference in the cost of replacement keys between Toyota models?
 What would be the price for a newer model at the dealer VS an automotive locksmith?